prando-a/42Cursus/so_long/README.md

 ### Bonus Features

 In the bonus version of **so_long**, additional features are implemented:
-- **Enemy AI**: Enemies are added to the map, and the player loses if they collide with an enemy.
+- **Enemies**: Enemies are added to the map, and the player loses if they collide with an enemy.
-- **Sprite Animation**: Player, collectibles, and enemies have animated sprites for smoother visuals.
+- **Sprite Animation**: Player and enemies are animated (too simply).
-- **Multiple Map Support**: Ability to load and play different maps.
+- **Total moves count display on screen** instead of standard output.

 ### Map Requirements

-- The map must be rectangular and surrounded by walls (`1`).
+- The map must be rectangular and surrounded by walls (`1`), then also completely closed.
 - It must contain:
-  - At least one exit (`E`).
+  - Only one exit (`E`).
   - At least one collectible (`C`).
   - Exactly one starting position (`P`).
+- It must be possible to complete the level.
+The program is smart enough to know if all collectibles and exit are accessible and no walls are impeding it.
 - The map is parsed from a `.ber` file.
+- No empty lines are allowed in the file, including above, under, and within the map content.
+- The only characters allowed are:
+  - `0` for empty space.
+  - `1` for walls.
+  - `C` for collectibles.
+  - `E` for the exit.
+  - `P` for the player’s starting position.
+  - `M` (optional, in the bonus version) for enemies.

-Example of a valid map (`map.ber`):
+Example of a valid map (`map_bonus.ber`):
 ```
-111111
-1P0C01
-100001
-1C0E01
-111111
+1111111111111111111111
+11C1010000000000000001
+1101M1010M011111010101
+10001C01M000001101M101
+1011111110111011011C01
+100000000C1M1C1MC1C101
+1111111111111111110101
+1C00E000000000000000P1
+1111111111111111111111
 ```

 ### Usage